 If a leased vehicle is wrecked, then the insurance company will reimburse the leasing company for the car’s value.
 However, the money that was paid up front by the consumer is typically not refunded.
 That means the consumer loses the leased vehicle while also leasing the money paid in advance.

 What Should You do if Your Leased Vehicle is Involved in an Accident?

 With the popularity of leased vehicles increasing, it is important for consumers to understand the steps that need to be taken if they are involved in an accident in their leased car.
 Our Joplin car accident lawyer recommends that you should first make sure that you and anyone else involved in the accident are alright and seek emergency medical care if necessary.
 As with any other car accident, you should also contact law enforcement to report the accident.

 Also, like with any other accident, you need to exchange information with the other driver(s), including contact information and insurance information.
 You will need to contact the insurance company for the other driver.
 Take pictures of the accident scene, damage to your vehicle and your injuries, as appropriate.

-If you have questions regarding car accidents or any other personal injury matters in Arkansas or Missouri, please contact the Cottrell Law Office for a free consultation.
-You can contact us either online or by calling us toll-free at (888) 616-6356.
+If you have questions regarding car accidents or any other personal injury matters in Missouri, please contact the Cottrell Law Office for a free case consultation.
+You can reach us by sending an online message or by calling us toll-free at (800) 364-8305.